 Getting sick is part of being a kid.
 Their immune systems haven’t been exposed to as many germs as those of adults.
-So they get sick more often.
+So when they do come into contact with germs, they get sick more often.
 There are some illnesses and infections that are very common in children.
 Most of them are relatively harmless and can be cared for at home.

 It’s important to know what illnesses and infections are common during childhood and adolescence.
 This will help you identify an uncommon illness in your child more quickly.

 Path to improved well being

 All kids get sick from time to time.
 Most of the illnesses they pass around are very common.
 They are usually not a major cause for concern.
 The most common illnesses and infections include:

 - Treatment: Colds will run their course.
 There’s not much you can do.
 Do not give children under 6 years of age over the counter (OTC) cough and cold medicines.
 You can give your child acetaminophen (Tylenol) or ibuprofen (Advil) to ease some of their symptoms.
 These medicines can help with headache, muscle aches, and fever.
 Never give aspirin to kids or teens.
 It has been linked to Reye’s syndrome, a rare but serious disease.